ptchau2003/terraform-build-a-scale-system/README.md

 Generating public/private rsa key pair.
 Enter file in which to save the key (/home/cloud_user/.ssh/id_rsa):
 ```
+### ALL THE SSH KEY AND TLS KEYS MUST BE PUT IN SAME DIRECTORY IN TERRAFORM DIRECTORY
 ### Input the AWS key, prepare for the AWS deployment
 aws configure
 ```